wp-plugins/breadcrumb-navxt/readme.txt

 == Changelog ==

+= 3.3.0 =
+*Behavior change: The core plugin was removed, and administrative plugin renamed, direct class access still possible.
+*New feature: Ability to trim the title length for all breadcrumbs in the trail.
+*New feature: Ability to selectively include the "Blog" in addition to the "Home" breadcrumb in the trail (for static frontpage setups).
+*New feature: Translations for Russian now included thanks to Yuri Gribov.
+*New feature: Translations for Swedish now included thanks to Patrik Spathon.
+*Bug fix: Minor tweaks to the settings link in the plugins listing page so that it fits better in WordPress 2.8.
+*Bug fix: Now selects the first category hierarchy of a post instead of the last.
 = 3.2.1 =
 * New feature: Translations for Belorussian now included thanks to "Fat Cow".
 * Bug fix: The `bcn_display()` and `bcn_display_list()` wrapper functions obey the